mmstick/gtkrs-tutorials/src/1x05-window.md

-# Creating a Window With a Button
+# Creating a Window with a Button

 Let's start by setting up a convenience function for spawning futures on the default executor.
 This will be necessary to send messages through the async channel.